-aux{in} = In-unit fan coil kW.
+$aux{in}$ = In-unit fan coil kW

-The Reference Home shall have a boiler Boiler that is sized to the Reference Home heating load, in accordance with Section 4.4.3.1.
-The Rated Home shall have a boiler Boiler that is sized to the Rated Home heating load, in accordance with Section 4.4.3.2.
+The Reference Home shall have a boiler that is sized to the Reference Home heating load, in accordance with Section 4.4.3.1.
+The Rated Home shall have a boiler that is sized to the Rated Home heating load, in accordance with Section 4.4.3.2.

 - 4.4.7.2.
-Where heat is distributed by Water Loop Heat Pumps within the Dwelling Unit, the Auxiliary Electric Consumption for the Rated Home shall be determined in accordance with Equation 4.4-5, with the value of aux{in} set to 0. - 4.4.7.2.1.
-The Rated Home shall be configured such that the heating load is assigned to two separate heating systems: 1) a Heat Pump with a capacity that is equal to the Rated Home design load (as calculated in accordance with Section 4.4.3.2) divided by the rated COP of the Water Loop Heat Pump and 2) a boilerBoiler with the balance of the capacity of (1-1/COP).63 - 4.4.7.2.2.
-The Reference Home shall have heating equipment that is sized to the Reference Home heating load (in accordance with Section 4.4.3.1), both a Heat Pump and a boilerBoiler, sized to the same proportions of the heating load as the heat pump and boilerBoiler in Section 4.4.7.2.1. - 4.4.8.
+Where heat is distributed by Water Loop Heat Pumps within the Dwelling Unit, the Auxiliary Electric Consumption for the Rated Home shall be determined in accordance with Equation 4.4-5, with the value of auxin set to 0. - 4.4.7.2.1.
+The Rated Home shall be configured such that the heating load is assigned to two separate heating systems: 1) a Heat Pump with a capacity that is equal to the Rated Home design load (as calculated in accordance with Section 4.4.3.2) divided by the rated COP of the Water Loop Heat Pump and 2) a boiler with the balance of the capacity of (1-1/COP). - 4.4.7.2.2.
+The Reference Home shall have heating equipment that is sized to the Reference Home heating load (in accordance with Section 4.4.3.1), both a Heat Pump and a boiler, sized to the same proportions of the heating load as the heat pump and boiler in Section 4.4.7.2.1. - 4.4.8.
 Natural Ventilation.
-Natural Ventilation shall be assumed in both the Reference and Rated Homes during hours when Natural Ventilation will reduce annual cooling energy use.-For Attached Dwelling Units, where no operable Glazing is present in the Rated Home, Natural Ventilation shall not be included in either the Reference Home or the Rated Home. - 4.4.9.
+Natural Ventilation shall be assumed in both the Reference and Rated Homes during hours when Natural Ventilation will reduce annual cooling energy use.
+For Attached Dwelling Units, where no operable Glazing is present in the Rated Home, Natural Ventilation shall not be included in either the Reference Home or the Rated Home. - 4.4.9.
 Whole-House Fans.
 When a Whole-House fan is present in the Rated Home no Whole-House fan shall be assumed in the Reference Home.
-The fan energy system servicing that pump and dwelling unit, and using 1 101 Nawag.
+The fan energy associated with the Whole-House fan shall be included in the normalized Energy Consumption for the Rated Home's cooling end-use (nEC $\times$ ).